 On top of that, what is even more unique about Rowe Pottery are the customized ceramic pieces.
 For wedding gifts, invitations, family reunions, mother’s day, housewarming, pick me up, anniversary…I can’t think of a reason not to have one of these.
 And by the way, customized pieces are Lore’s favorites, so, there you go!

-There are all customized pieces, made by customers requests.
+There are all customized pieces, made to customers requests.
 Here is their contact info to get their customized or some of their amazing ready-to-order ceramic.
-They have

 firstname.lastname@example.org | (800) 356-7687 | https://www.rowepottery.com/

 Pickard is a 4th generation family business from Antioch, Illinois and their manufacturing process is what makes their fine china dinnerware distinctive.
 In a time of fast everything and profit over people, they make things right.
 Pickard uses the same craftsmanship techniques from when they started in 1893.
 And what a special process!
 Every piece of fine china passes through 21 steps during manufacturing.
 Then, each piece goes through full quality control, which is made 3 times only by employees with over 18 years of experience in the factory.
 So, no mass production and no “time is money” shenanigans.
 It’s pure respect made to stay in the family for generations.
 Oh, and they use only 24K gold, pure platinum, and brilliant cobalt for the patterns.